personium/legacy-api-references/api/en/279_Event_Bus_Connect.md

 ## Overview

 By connecting to the event bus where all the events occurring in the Cell flow, these events information can be captured in real time.
+Also external events can be posted to the bus.
 This API first requests its client to send a valid access token.
 A session can be started only when the access token is valid and has required privileges.
 Then after the session is established, subscription conditions can be specified at any moment.
 After a subsription condition is specified, events that match any of the conditions will be sent down to the client.
 More subscription conditions can be added anytime to subscribe more events.
 Also any of the subscriptions can be canceled anytime by sending  unsubscribing messeages.

 ### Required Privilege

- event-read
+ **event-read** for subscribing events
+ **event**      for firing external events

 ## Connection and starting the session